 Colorado River Water Sharing Agreements

-Before work could begin on the Hoover Dam, a water sharing agreement was needed between the states along the Colorado River basin.
+Before work could begin on the Hoover Dam, the region needed a water sharing agreement between the states along the Colorado River basin.
 The demand for this essential water source in the dry, arid American Southwest was extremely high, and each state wanted to secure its fair share.

 At the time prior rulings from the United States government and judicial authority stated that the Colorado River water should be distributed to the areas that needed it most for development.
 Essentially, this meant the states that were most populated and developed for agriculture would get priority for water rights.